 Autism occurs in the brain, but the exact cause is unknown.

-Patricia Evans, M.D., Ph.D., a Professor of Pediatrics, Neurology and Psychiatry; Director of the Neurodevelopmental Disabilities Residency Program at University of Texas at Southwestern School of Medicine (UTSW) and Neurodevelopmental Disability clinical programs at UTSW and clinical Co-Director for the Center for ASD and Developmental Disabilities (CADD) at Children’s Health℠, says that research is showing that there are many different causes which are responsible for autism behaviors.
+Patricia Evans, M.D., Ph.D., a Professor of Pediatrics, Neurology and Psychiatry; Director of the Neurodevelopmental Disabilities Residency Program at University of Texas at Southwestern School of Medicine (UTSW) and Neurodevelopmental Disability clinical programs at UTSW and clinical Co-Director for the UT Southwestern and Children's Health℠ Center for Autism Care, says that research is showing that there are many different causes which are responsible for autism behaviors.

 Most physicians and researchers believe these causes affect both the cerebellum and the frontal lobe of the brain sometime before a child is born until about 2 years of age.
 The frontal lobe of the brain is located just behind the forehead.
 The cerebellum is in the back of the brain and supplies important information that the frontal lobe needs to have well-developed functioning for things such as attention, impulse control, fine motor control and mood regulation.
 Its function helps shape behaviors, learning, personality and movements.

 “Lots of things may cause autistic behaviors: Fragile X genes, in-utero exposure to alcohol or drugs, trauma during pregnancy or even bad illnesses during the first few years of life, such as meningitis,” says Dr. Evans.
 “Anything which potentially alters the cerebella or frontal lobe pathways during these particular crucial first three years of life may cause autistic behaviors.”